Ryan, homeless at 18

 I am lucky that Charcoal Lane exists, but some people are not as lucky.

-Thanks to your support, Ryan is enjoying his traineeship at Charcoal Lane and is excited for the future.
+Thanks to our supporters, Ryan completed his traineeship at Charcoal Lane and is excited for the future.

 Learn more about issues affecting young people in our Youth Survey 2020 report.